Greta Thunberg leads Montreal climate strike amid aviation emissions talks

 MONTREAL, Sept 27 (Reuters) - Teenage activist Greta Thunberg, who inspired a "flight-shaming" movement against air travel, is spearheading a climate change strike on Friday in Montreal where U.N. aviation leaders are gathering to debate plane emission targets.

-The 16-year-old Swede is in Canada to support the protest, which is taking place less than a month before a federal election where the environment is voters' top issue, according to Nanos Research polling, outpacing even the jobs and economy.
+The 16-year-old Swede is in Canada and will speak at the protest, which is taking place less than a month before a federal election where the environment is one of the top issues for voters, according to polls.

-Both Liberal Prime Minister Justin Trudeau and Green Party chief Elizabeth May will also be joining in the march.
+Both Liberal Prime Minister Justin Trudeau and Green Party chief Elizabeth May will also be joining in the march, while New Democrat leader Jagmeet Singh will be in one on the west coast.
+Conservative leader Andrew Scheer is not participating.

 At a campaign stop on Thursday, Trudeau said he looked forward to marching in Montreal "to fight for the environment".